huilab/HoneywellTruStabilitySPI/README.md

 #### View the documentation
 https://huilab.github.io/HoneywellTruStabilitySPI/
 #### Install
 To download, click the Download Zip button.
-Move the folder to <arduinosketchfolder>/libraries/ folder, or in the Arduino IDE go to Sketch -> Include Library -> Add .ZIP Library
+In the Arduino IDE go to Sketch -> Include Library -> Add .ZIP Library.
+Or, install this library with the Arduino Library Manager.
+For details on installing libraries, see the guide at https://www.arduino.cc/en/Guide/Libraries#toc3
 #### Use
-See the handy example sketch.
 Include the library and declare a sensor:
 ```C
 #include <HoneywellTruStabilitySPI.h>
 // construct a +/- 15 PSI sensor using the default SPI slave select pin (SS)